 The process of freight shipping is complicated.
 There are many things to keep in mind when trying to organize the transportation of goods, and there’s a lot that could go wrong.
 When your customers are waiting on you, the last thing you need is for your freight to arrive late—or worse, damaged.
 That’s one of the reasons to rely on the expertise of a third-party logistics company, or 3PL, like R+L Global Logistics.

 Working with R+L Global Logistics can ensure that you get a qualified carrier to deliver your freight from California to Florida and other states safely and on time.
-We can also provide accurate freight quotes for any type of freight shipping (everything from milk to grapes and more), help you determine the freight class of your shipment, and handle all communication with the carriers on your behalf.
+We can also provide accurate freight quotes for any type of freight shipping (everything from milk to grapes, musical instruments, and more), help you determine the freight class of your shipment, and handle all communication with the carriers on your behalf.
 If this beginner’s guide to freight shipping doesn’t answer all your questions, contact us and we will be happy to answer any questions you may still have.